johnpapa/angular-styleguide/README.md

 ## Controllers

-  - **controllerAs View Syntax**: Use the `controllerAs` syntax over the `classic controller with $scope` syntax.
+  - **controllerAs View Syntax**: Use the [`controllerAs`](http://www.johnpapa.net/do-you-like-your-angular-controllers-with-or-without-sugar/) syntax over the `classic controller with $scope` syntax.

-	*Why?*: Controllers are constructed, newed up, and provide a single new instance, and the `controllerAs` syntax is closer to that of a JavaScript constructor than the `classic $scope syntax`.
+	*Why?*: Controllers are constructed, "newed" up, and provide a single new instance, and the `controllerAs` syntax is closer to that of a JavaScript constructor than the `classic $scope syntax`.

 	*Why?*: It promotes the use of binding to a "dotted" object in the View (e.g. `customer.name` instead of `name`), which is more contextual, easier to read, and avoids any reference issues that may occur without "dotting".